 Say you have a 32F/0C bag but want to get some fall camping in with a group of friends.
 You expect temperatures to get below freezing at night, and feel your bag won’t quite cut it.
 Adding a quilt like the Corus™ 32F/0C will push your insulation into the appropriate comfort range for a comfortable autumn night and, come summertime, you’ll have a cool and lightweight quilt option.

 Bonus: Layering camping blankets achieves the same effect and adds a utility blanket to your camp.
-Less expensive and always useful, our camp blankets are an asset to any fall sleep system.
+Less expensive and always useful, our camp blankets are an asset to any fall sleep system and bring next-level comfort to hanging out at camp in the evening.

 air pillow for camping